Orange County Court Records

 - Court orders and judgments

-- Hearing and trial transcripts (when prepared)
+- Hearing and trial transcripts

-- Evidence admitted during proceedings (in some cases)
+- Evidence admitted during proceedings

-- Case disposition and outcome
+- Case disposition and sentencing information

 How Long Does Orange County Keep Court Records?

-- Traffic cases: Usually 5-7 years
+- Traffic cases: 5 years after final disposition

 Types of Courts In Orange County

-- Probate and guardianship
+- Probate Division

 - Drug Court